Sites And Resources

 Arlene Jones another former employee with Wachovia Bank, decided to start her own home daycare business when she got laid off in 2006.
 Consequently, Boone and Kurtz argue that there are four main points why people would choose to become entrepreneurs.
 They argue that a benefit of being an entrepreneur is the independence that is entailed.
 One has the freedom to make their own business decisions of what is good and bad for their firm.
 As well, they have the opportunity to gain valuable experience in management, understanding customer behavior, marketing, and dealing with suppliers/distributors, all the while setting their own hours of operation.
 Likewise, there is an old belief among business individuals that one cannot reach ones full financial potential if you're working for someone other than yourself and in many instances this is true.
 Often, many people come up with product inventions and become millionaires/billionaires from sheer thoughts of practicality of making their own lives easier by creating a product that they couldn't find in regular stores, while other inventors just had an extremely creative mind such as Thomas Edison who has over 1,000 patents to his name and Alexander Graham Bell, the creator of the telephone.
 Another factor is job security.
 Out of the top 100 businesses in the United States in the 20th century less than 15% have survived the long run.
 Therefore, just because a company initially has positive financial assets and revenue does not guarantee that they will be able to adapt to changing consumer preferences as well as workforce and technological changes.
 So, at least by operating your own business one has the ability to run it the way one chooses to and hopefully in the long run ones firm will survive, thus they will remain employed.
 Finally, research shows that increased educational attainment, good health, good relationships, minimal stress and wealth will lead to a greater life expectancy and a better lifestyle.
 (Atchley & Barusch, 2004) It seems that in many instances owning your business can also lead to a better lifestyle.
 Stress and lack of flexibility is some of the main causes why employees are dissatisfied and unhappy with their careers, so owning their own business can alleviate much of that pressure of working at a stressful job, lessen the restriction from spending time with ones family, promote taking care of ones children, increase spending time with ailing elderly parents or just allowing one to relax for a day.
 Although, Boone and Kurtz stresses that obtaining your own business doesn't necessarily mean less hours worked, but rather the benefit is the ability to choose which hours are worked.

-Take for example these guys: http://propertyhunters.com They're an elite property management service in Ontario that have a pretty big following.
+Take for example these guys: https://www.awakensolutions.com They're an exceptional Montreal based web designer that have a pretty big following.
 Check them out if you've got a chance.

 A good measure of determining if one obtains the characteristics of an entrepreneur is comparing these eight qualities with your own: Vision, High Energy Level, and Need to Achieve, Self-Confidence and Optimism, Tolerance for Failure, Creativity, and Tolerance for Ambiguity, and Internal Locus of Control.
 In many instances, what sets an entrepreneur apart from the rest of the workforce population is that they usually develop a vision of a product or technological innovation or a service to make either their lives or other peoples lives easier or more enjoyable.
 By making this vision possible it requires a person with a high energy level, spending countless hours perfecting their craft on whatever that may be.
 They also display a persistent work ethic of a need to achieve, thus failure is not an option for them.
 Also, they obtain a high sense of confidence that enables them to attempt various business ventures when others might not be so bold.
 Therefore, even when they do fail they have an immune reaction to it that pushes them even further to attempt a new business venture at the end of an old one.
 Likewise, when an entrepreneur does succeed it's because they have a sense of creativity that allows them to explore different avenues of creating different ways to solve problems in everyday life or even improving an already existing product by making it more practical than the one before.
 Further, a successful entrepreneur realizes that many business ventures are ambiguous because often business plans and innovations are not guarantees that it will be a success.
 Nevertheless, in the midst of a failure in the business plan and predicted results, a prepared entrepreneur will make adjustments to steer their business in the right direction in order to be prosperous.
 Finally, in general the most successful people are the ones that identify with making good decisions, but also acknowledge when they choose poorly.
 One will find often that if a person does not own up to ones mistakes they will never learn from them, thus will fail to improve of what they don't want to accept or realize as a failure.